 Many of the underlying drivers of vulnerability, including poorly managed urban development, are increasing, resulting in vulnerability increasing in many countries and regions of the world.
 While evidence suggests that wealthier, well governed countries are able to reduce disaster risks, some countries have exhibited rapid economic growth in the last few decades without a commensurable rate of vulnerability reduction.

-How humanitarian assistance practices exacerbate vulnerability
+How humanitarian assistance practices may sometimes exacerbate vulnerability

 A paper finds that a simplistic understanding of vulnerability - that people with higher losses are more vulnerable and deserve more assistance in comparison to those who suffer lower losses - tends to favour well-off people, as they own (and lose) more physical assets.
 This understanding is shared between various actors and stakeholders, enabling the elite to privilege themselves, both in terms of material benefits and influential positions.